 Absolutely.
 We have students interested in this focus as part of their career goals, although our mission is not to focus on this aspect of our program.
 Rather, we train students in general clinical mental health counseling, augmented by behavioral medicine, neuroscience, and psychopharmacology.
 The current state of health provision is in biopsychosocial care and this is the model used in designing our curriculum.
 Our graduates tell us many times over how impressed others are with what they know and understand regarding medical health and wellness.

 The Mental Health and Behavioral Medicine program has a Student Representative Committee that is integral to the program.
 The committee organizes social events, serves as a liaison to the faculty and puts together the annual newsletter.

-We have a rolling admissions process starting in September of each year and begin interviews in January.
+We have a rolling admissions process starting in September of each year.
+We begin interviews in January.
 There are typically two deadlines, which are posted on the admissions page of this website.
 It is best to apply early as enrollment closes once the identified cap for new students is reached.

 What standardized testing is required before applying?

 As of November 1, 2018, the Mental Health Counseling and Behavioral Medicine program no longer requires that applicants submit Graduate Record Examination (GRE) scores nor Medical College Admission Test (MCAT) scores as part of their application.
 Applicants may still choose to submit GRE scores if they feel they may strengthen their application.
 The BU ETS code is 3087.

 Official TOEFL or IELTS scores (for applicants from countries where English is not the language of instruction).
 If an international student has already obtained a degree in the United States, this requirement is waived.

 What other things do I need to complete the application process?